EasyEasyApps/easy-modal/contributing.md

 Thank you so much for stopping by!
 It's great to know that you're interested in contributing to this project (or are at least taking the time to read the source).

-If you have any questions or feedback don't hesitate to reach out via [Twitter](http://www.twitter.com/carlsednaoui).
+If you have any questions or feedback don't hesitate to reach out via [Twitter](http://www.twitter.com/EasyEasyApps).

-### Getting OuiBounce to Work Locally
+### Getting Easy Modal to Work Locally
-To get OuiBounce ready locally you'll need to:
+To get Easy Modal ready locally you'll need to:

  1. Clone the repo
  1. Run `npm install`